-Organizations selected to provide services utilizing CDBG funds sign an agreement which outlines roles and obligations of the City and subrecipient, and provides a framework for monitoring.
+Organizations selected to provide services utilizing CDBG funds sign an agreement, which outlines roles and obligations of the City and subrecipient, and provides a framework for monitoring.
 Organizations awarded funds are required to provide quarterly reports as well as other reports throughout the year as determined by the specific type of project.
 All CDBG funded activities, which qualify under Low/Mod Limited Clientele (LMC) benefit, are required to collect data and report the number of clients served by income, race/ethnicity, and head of household.

 Quarterly reports are analyzed upon receipt to ensure that the subrecipients are progressing toward their goals and expected outcomes in a timely manner.
-During PY2019, all quarterly reports received demonstrated that subrecipients were progressing in a timely manner towards meeting their goals and expending funds.
-Some of the subrecipients reached out shortly after the shut-down related to COVID-19 to apprise City staff of how they were impacted and the plans developed to continue to serve during the challenging times.
+During PY2021, all quarterly reports received demonstrated that subrecipients were progressing in a timely manner towards meeting their goals and expending funds.

-Marysville Food Bank Backpack Program expended nearly all funds early in the third quarter.
-Remaining subrecipients were able to expend nearly all funds by the end of the program year.
 The City provides technical assistance throughout the completion of the activity to ensure that program requirements are being met and funds are expended in a timely way.
 Staff reaches out to subrecipients if it does not appear that they are making progress towards their goals, or if an extended amount of time passes with no requests for reimbursement are received.

-Based upon review of the Cityâ¿s performance and accomplishments during the past year, the City is meeting the objectives outlined in the 2015-2019 Con.
+Based upon review of the City's performance and accomplishments during the past year, the City is meeting the objectives outlined in the 2020-2024 Con.
 Plan.
-Staff has taken an active role addressing the special needs populations within the community and actively pursued the resources identified in its 2015-2019 Con.
-Plan and 2019 AAP that it would use to carry out the programs and activities.
+Staff has taken an active role addressing the special needs populations within the community and actively pursued the resources identified in its 2020-2024 Con.
+Plan and 2021 AAP that it would use to carry out the programs and activities.
 Target populations were assisted in ways which allowed them to increase the safety and livability of their homes, increase food security, as well the availability of training and resources to enable them to obtain and maintain jobs and more permanent income and housing.
-Gaps in infrastructure and safety in key areas were addressed.
+Gaps in infrastructure and safety in key areas were addressed as were improvements to public facilities.
+Assistance to those negatively impacted by the COVID-19 pandemic has continued throughout the year.